checkly/terraform-provider-checkly/docs/resources/check.md

 - `alert_channel_subscription` (Block List) (see [below for nested schema](#nestedblock--alert_channel_subscription))
 - `alert_settings` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--alert_settings))
 - `degraded_response_time` (Number) The response time in milliseconds starting from which a check should be considered degraded.
 Possible values are between 0 and 30000.
 (Default `15000`).
-- `double_check` (Boolean) Setting this to `true` will trigger a retry when a check fails from the failing region and another, randomly selected region before marking the check as failed.
+- `double_check` (Boolean, Deprecated) Setting this to `true` will trigger a retry when a check fails from the failing region and another, randomly selected region before marking the check as failed.
 - `environment_variable` (Block List) Key/value pairs for setting environment variables during check execution, add locked = true to keep value hidden.
 These are only relevant for browser checks.
 Use global environment variables whenever possible. (see [below for nested schema](#nestedblock--environment_variable))
 - `environment_variables` (Map of String, Deprecated) Key/value pairs for setting environment variables during check execution.
 These are only relevant for browser checks.
 Use global environment variables whenever possible.
 - `frequency_offset` (Number) This property only valid for API high frequency checks.
 To create a hight frequency check, the property `frequency` must be `0` and `frequency_offset` could be `10`, `20` or `30`.